-Screen-mirroring technology allows a phone, tablet or computer screen to wirelessly appear on another device screen.
+Screen-mirroring technology allows a phone, tablet or computer screen to wirelessly display on another device screen.
 Screen mirroring is frequently used during meetings, presentations and lectures to easily display relevant content to others in the room.

 There are some exceptions where the devices are not required to be a part of the same network.
 More information on that can be found below.

 Screen mirroring requires a screen-sending protocol.
 Great examples of this are Apple AirPlay and Google Cast.
 It also requires a screen-receiving receiver, such as Apple TV or Chromecast.

 Screen-mirroring connections can be established in a number of ways based on the devices involved.
 Different devices are equipped with various types of native screen-mirroring technology (such as AirPlay and Google Cast) and therefore do not always share the same compatibility.
 For instance, Windows devices are equipped with Miracast rather than AirPlay.
 This prevents Windows devices from wirelessly connecting to Apple TVs.
 These technological barriers cause issues for businesses and schools that deploy and use multiple device types.

 Third-party screen-mirroring solutions with cross-platform compatibility like Ditto help bridge that gap.